Tharindanava/Mentor_Spark_Git_Task/README.md

 Go to the original repository on GitHub.
 Click on the "Fork" button in the top-right corner of the page.
-This will create a copy of the repository in your GitHub account. (only one member from each group should fork the repository.
+This will create a copy of the repository in your GitHub account. (only one member from each group should fork the repository)

 **Step 2:** Clone the Repository